Validating SSO configuration in Mobile Apps

-This Knowledge Base Article describes how you can use an iOS app available on Appdome to validate the availability of the configured Single Sign-On connection for your mobile apps.
-After establishing the connecivity you can enhance your app with this Single Sign-On connection.
+This Knowledge Base Article describes how you can use an iOS app available on Appdome for validating SSO configuration for your mobile apps.
+After establishing the connectivity you can enhance your app with this SSO connection.

 To assist users with the SSO troubleshooting process, Appdome has created an SSO Slim app that is available to all users.
-This app assists in troubleshooting your SSO configuration Built into mobile apps.
+This app assists in troubleshooting and validating SSO configuration in iOS and Android apps.

 Prerequisites for Using SSO Slim iOS App